DennisSchenkel/sessionminds-backend/README.md

 - **GET**: Returns the details of a specific comment.
 - **DELETE**: Deletes the comment if the user owns it.

-These views manage comments on tools, allowing users to comment, retrieve, or delete their comments while ensuring permissions are enforced.
+These views manage comments on tools, allowing users to comment, retrieve, or delete their comments while ensuring permissions are enforced.<br>
 <br>

 </details>